H.O.T.: 1996–1997: Debut and breakthrough

-1998–99: Resurrection, controversy and I Yah
+1998–1999: Resurrection, controversy and I Yah

 H.O.T. released their third album, Resurrection, in September 1998.
 The album, which featured a variety of styles including hardcore hip hop, sold more than 1.1 million copies by the following year.
 At the 1998 Seoul Music Awards, Resurrection was awarded the Grand Prize, which it shared with Special Album by Sechs Kies.
-Netizens accused the album of plagiarism on account of alleged similarities between the album's lead single "Line Up!" and "Killing In The Name," a song by American rock band Rage Against the Machine.
+Netizens accused the album of plagiarism on account of alleged similarities between the album's lead single "Line Up!" and "Killing In The Name", a song by American rock band Rage Against the Machine.
 However, the song won the International Viewer's Choice Award for MTV Korea at the 1999 MTV Video Music Awards.

 H.O.T. released a live greatest hits album in April 1999.
 On June 25, H.O.T. performed alongside Michael Jackson and popular South Korean girl group S.E.S. at a benefit concert in Seoul arranged by Jackson.
-In September 1999, H.O.T. released their fourth album, I Yah!.
+On September 15, 1999, H.O.T. released their fourth album, I Yah!.
 The album's title track was about a 1999 fire that killed kindergarten students at the Sealand Youth Training Center in South Korea.
 The album sold more than 1.3 million copies.
-Within that same month, H.O.T. became the first K-pop group to perform at the Seoul Olympic Stadium, where 72,000 fans saw them perform.
+Shortly after the album's release on September 18, H.O.T. became the first K-pop group to perform at the Seoul Olympic Stadium, where over 40,000 fans saw them perform.